rehierl/node-tree-outliner/2-tree-of-nodes/0-0-tree-of-nodes.md

 * a parent always has one or more children
 * a child always has a single parent
 * a root has no parent, but may itself be one
-* a root is no child, but may itself have one or more children
+* a root is no child, but may itself have multiple children
 * a node is either a root or a child (i.e. parent-based view)
 * `(R == (N - C)) <=> (C == (N - R))`
 * a leaf is not a parent, but may itself have one